lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 For example:
 * Terminal editor: `nano /home/pi/sdk-folder/sdk-build/Integration/AlexaClientSDKConfig.json`
-* GUI-based editor: `gedit /home/pi/sdk-folder/sdk-build/Integration/AlexaClientSDKConfig.json`
+* Gedit-based editor: `gedit /home/pi/sdk-folder/sdk-build/Integration/AlexaClientSDKConfig.json`

 Now fill in your product-specific values and save. **Note**: Do not remove the quotes and make sure there are no extra characters or spaces!
 The required values are strings.